rickgode/Windows-RotorHazard-Install/README.md

 10. Click OK

 **To START the RotorHazard Server**

-1. Double click on the icon you just created
+1. Double click on the RotorHazard icon you just created
 2. RotorHazard won't work because we need to edit a config.json file that doesn't get created until you run the RotorHazard Server for the first time.

-**To stop the RotorHazard Server**
+**To STOP the RotorHazard Server**

 1. In the cmd window press ctrl + c